Bisonai/orakl-docs/en/node-operators-guide/cli/proxy.md

 # Proxy

 The **Orakl Network ** state can store information about the multiple proxies.
-Proxies are can be utilized to fetch data by making requests through defined proxy configurations
+Proxies are can be utilized to fetch data by making requests through defined proxy configurations.

 The **Orakl Network CLI** provides commands to